DoDAO-io/dodao-aave-introduction-course/generated/explanations/aave-other-features.md

 #### Aave portals and how it simplifies things
 Now let us look at how Aave portals provide solutions to the problems posed by Bridges.

-The Portal's feature on Aave allows fortokenized assets to flow frictionlessly between markets on different networks.
+The Portal's feature on Aave allows for tokenized assets to flow frictionlessly between markets on different networks.
 Aave allows for certain whitelisted entities or specific bridges to 'burn' aTokens in the source network and instantly mint them on the destination network.
 The actual underlying assets are then transferred to the destination network at a later time by being passed to the pool after it has been moved through the bridge..
 The assets are transferred to the Aave pool on the destination chain after the burning and minting of aTokens.